Sandhya-git-web/Sandhya-git-web/README.md

-# Hey Everyone I'm sandhyarani kanaparthi
+# Hey Everyone I'm sandhya 👋

 I'm a passionate Power BI Developer / Data Analyst with over 3 years of experience, previously at Tata Consultancy Services (TCS).
 I specialize in transforming raw data into actionable insights using modern BI tools and scripting languages.